 For everyone, especially seniors and those with high blood pressure, step away from the sodium!
 Soups, prepackaged meals, sauces, canned vegetables and gravies are all loaded with sodium.
 There are organizations that deliver food to seniors and those not able to get out of the house.
 If this is the only means of getting food, then please continue to use their service.
 But, if you have high blood pressure or your doctor has recommended for you to maintain a low-sodium diet, stay away!
 An easy tip to remember the amount of sodium is acceptable for your body is to take your weight and add a 0 at the end.
 For example, if you weigh 260 pounds, you should not exceed 2600 mg of sodium per day.

 Our bodies are overworked and underpaid.
 Take a minute to think of all the things that are happening and strains you are putting on your body daily.
 Now, remember that all of your organs are functioning every second of every day.
 It is always working!
 Give back to your body by giving it the things it needs: rest, water, good nutritious meals, and exercise!
 Remember, it is a give and take relationship.
 The more energy you give your body, the more energy it will give you back!

-Let our professionally-trained caregivers at Morning Glory Home Care, the top-rated in home care in Edwardsville, IL, assist your senior loved one by planning and preparing healthy and well-balanced meals.
-To learn more about our exceptional in home care services in Edwardsville and the surrounding areas, contact us at 618-667-8400 today to set up a free in-home consultation.
+Let our professionally-trained caregivers at Morning Glory Home Care, Highland home health care provider for the surrounding areas, assist your senior loved one by planning and preparing healthy and well-balanced meals.
+To learn more about our exceptional in home care services, contact us at 618-667-8400 today to set up a free in-home consultation.